softwaremagico/KendoTournamentManager/README.md

 ### Hosting

 The application has been tested in a Raspberry Pi 3 model B with 1GB of RAM, with a great response for a small to medium size event.
-For a bigger events, please consider to adquire some more specific hardware hosted on the cloud.
+For a bigger events, please consider acquiring some more specific hardware hosted in the cloud.

 ### Client Side